 The principle steps for building the Contact-Zone list-view are the following.
 For

-all con_gurations, which should be visualized in the Contact-Zone list-view, we _nd
+all configurations, which should be visualized in the Contact-Zone list-view, we find

 the interacting pairs of amino acids in their contact zones.
 Then, the list of amino

-acids present in all reference proteins of the selected con_gurations is created.
+acids present in all reference proteins from the selected configurations is created.
 Now,

-for each con_guration, we take the interacting amino acids from the paired proteins,
+for each configuration, we take the interacting amino acids from the paired proteins,

 sort them according to a selected criterion (e.g., hydrophobicity), and add them to

 the Contact-Zone list-view.
-The amino acids in the left part of the Contact-Zone listview
+The amino acids in the left part of the Contact-Zone list-view

-are always sorted in the same way for all depicted con_gurations.
-Similarly
+are always sorted in the same way for all depicted configurations.
+Similar

-to the Matrix view, the user can select a primary con_guration to which all the
+to the Matrix view, the user can select a primary configuration to which all the

-remaining con_gurations are compared (see Figure 7b), using the proposed ranking
+remaining configurations are compared (see Figure 7b) using the proposed ranking

-score algorithm, described in Section Matrix View.
+score algorithm, which is described in the Matrix View section.
 The Contact-Zone list plots the

-con_gurations ordered from left to right by the similarity score from the most similar
+configurations ordered from left to right by the similarity score from the most similar

-to the least similar ones.
-The Contact-Zone list-view of the primary con_guration
+to the least similar.
+The Contact-Zone list-view of the primary configuration

-is always displayed as the _rst one from the left side of the view.
+is always displayed as the first one from the left side of the view.

 The user can select between two visualization modes { the compare and the com-

-pact list-view.
-In the compare mode, the amino acids from the contact zone of the
+pact list-view}.
+In compare mode, the amino acids in the contact zone in the

-primary con_guration that are not present in the contact zone of any other con_guration,
+primary configuration that are not present in the contact zone from any other configuration

 are depicted as white rectangles with labels giving the names of the missing